 Pallara Park, Willawong

 The shady off-leash dog park with a separate small dog area is right next to a fantastic new playground with a huge climbing tower, swings, slides and other climbing opportunities.
-Pallara Park also has a great learn to ride bike and scooter track, new fitness equipment and barbecues.
+Pallara Park also has a great learn to ride bike and scooter track, fitness equipment and barbecues.

 Best fun out in the sun